davesag/sequelize-pg-utilities/README.md

 - `defaultDbName`: If the database name is not set in an environment variable, and if the config file does not define a database name, then use this as the database name.
 Optional, no default.
 - `operatorsAliases`: Sequelize recommends you don't use [operators aliases](http://docs.sequelizejs.com/manual/tutorial/querying.html#operators-aliases), but if you want to you can set them here.
 If you are using Sequelize 4 or older then you need to set this to `false` but if you are using Sequelize 5 or better you ought to just ignore this option. ([more information](https://github.com/sequelize/sequelize/issues/8417#issuecomment-461150731))
 - `logger`: You can pass in a logger function here for Sequelize to use.
 Optional, default is `false`, meaning don't log anything.
 This gets returned as `logging` in the configs.
-- `options`: optional additional configuration that is passed through to sequelize.
+- `options`: optional additional configuration that is passed through to Sequelize.

   These match to the options listed at [sequelize/sequelize/lib/sequelize.js#126](https://github.com/sequelize/sequelize/blob/master/lib/sequelize.js#L126), which at the time of this writing are: